Echo Cheatsheet

 What is Echo used for?

 Echo is primarily used for minimalist go web framework.
-It was created by Vishal Rana in 2015 and follows the web framework paradigm.
+It was created by Vishal Rana in 2015.
+It follows the web framework paradigm.

 Is Echo hard to learn?